Stingray use in United States law enforcement: Federal government

 The official position of the US Federal government is that the use of stingrays does not require a probable cause warrant, because they claim stingrays are a kind of pen register tap, which does not require a warrant, as decided in Smith v.
 Maryland.
 The government notes that they do not intercept the actual conversation, only tracking identity of the phone and its location.
 The devices do have the technical capability to record the content of calls, so the government requires these content-intercepting functions to be disabled in normal use.
 In September 2015, the US Justice Department issued new guidelines requiring federal agents to obtain warrants before using stingray devices, except in exigent circumstances.

 State governments

-In 2015, the Commonwealth of Virginia passed a law requiring the use of a warrant when using a stingray, and Washington state proposed a similar law.
+In 2015, the Commonwealth of Virginia passed a law requiring the use of a warrant when using a stingray, and Washington state passed a similar law.
 In addition, California, Minnesota and Utah have also passed laws requiring warrants for stingray use.